x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/calculator1Report.md

  <br/><br>
 ==================
 <br>
-### 2022/04/04 14:01:22
+### 2022/04/04 14:07:16
  <br>
  - Calculating area of a circle WORKS!
-Error found in the Add Method;  should return the sum of a and b.
+- Error found in the Add Method;  should return the sum of a and b.
 Make sure that values a and b are used.
+Tested with a = 1 and b = 1
  -org.opentest4j.AssertionFailedError: expected: <2.0> but was: <6.0>
  - Adding Two numbers WORKS!
  - 50 x 2 WORKS!
  - Multiplying two numbers WORKS!
  - Error found in the Add Method; should return the sum of two numbers.
-Failed with both negative numbers org.opentest4j.AssertionFailedError: expected: <-2.0> but was: <4.0>
+Failed with both negative numbers.
+Tested with -1 - 1 org.opentest4j.AssertionFailedError: expected: <-2.0> but was: <4.0>
 - Error found in the Add Method; should return the sum of two numbers.
-Failed with one positive and one negative numbers org.opentest4j.AssertionFailedError: expected: <0.0> but was: <4.0>
+Failed with one positive and one negative numbers.
+Tested with -1 + 1 org.opentest4j.AssertionFailedError: expected: <0.0> but was: <4.0>

  <br>